Geodan/my-ip-info-node/README.md

 ## WhatIsMyIp and WhoIs information

-Simple web-service that returns a web page showing the client ip, client whois network information and some browser information.
+Simple web-service that returns a web page showing the client ip, client whois and geoip network information and some basic browser information.

 ### Prerequisites
 * git